 Each signet is based around an important character in the story.
-The available signets in The Fellowship of the Ring set are Aragorn, Frodo, and Gandalf.
+The available signets are Aragorn, Frodo, and Gandalf.

 VITALITY

 All characters in the game have vitality.
 This number represents that character's life force, stamina, sturdiness, and will to live.